If You Have Dark Spots Or Melasma, These 10 Remedies Can Help

 Sun-induced dark spots are often referred to by a few different names in passing: "Sun spots, liver spots, and age spots are common names for dark spots that develop from sun exposure or tanning beds," Suarez says.
 These generally show up in areas that receive the most sun, like the back of the hands, face, and arms.

-As we mentioned earlier, hormonal changes can cause dark spots as well.
+As we mentioned earlier, hormonal changes can cause dark spots2 as well.
 One common form is melasma: "Melasma is a skin condition that leads to larger patches of skin discoloration, as opposed to small spots," Suarez explains.
 Sun can certainly trigger melasma, Suarez says, but hormones (especially around pregnancy), heat, and irritating skin care products can make it worse, she says.

 In addition to targeted inflammation like those mentioned above, rashes can also trigger dark spots.
 Rashes can be caused by a plethora of factors, but most commonly, hyperpigmentation comes from "atopic dermatitis, contact dermatitis, psoriasis, drug eruptions, and cosmetic procedures," board-certified dermatologist Naana Boakye, M.D., MPH, and founder of Bergen Dermatology tells mbg.